 Each year in June, we invite up to 14 boys to become a part of a one year program.
 The age of the boys ranges from 10-14 years old.
 While at Stairway’s Family Home, the children are engaged in non-formal education, psychosocial interventions, creative therapy, livelihood skills training, sports and recreation, and ‘Youth for Change’ camps involving children from around the world.

 We have our own school approved by the Philippine Department of Education.
 Upon admission, the boys are assessed for intellectual capacities and learning ability.
-They are placed in groups for basic learning skills or a group for more advanced learning skills, depending on the results of the assessment.
+They are placed in groups for basic learning skills or more advanced learning skills, depending on the results of the assessment.
 Classes are small, allowing for individual attention and flexible pace of learning.
 Class subjects include reading, writing, arithmetic, English, Tagalog, science, geography, history, and computer skills.
 A vast majority of the children embrace the unique opportunity for learning, and they progress immensely in a short span of time.
 Many of the boys enter the program with zero or minimal education, but they leave with basic skills in reading, writing, and math.

 Psychosocial intervention includes psychological assessments before arrival and again before graduating from the program.
 The information gathered from the initial assessment provides invaluable information that will be used to create treatment plans for each child.
 Psychosocial issues are dealt with in individual and group therapy sessions.
 Monthly progress reports and case conferences are completed to help evaluate the progress of each child.
 As the children progress psychologically and emotionally, we watch them grow into more mature children, who are better equipped to handle the after effects of years of trauma.